ngoziharrison/todo-micro/README.md

 todo-micro

-### Basic todo microservice written in Node.js to be deployed using minukube
+### Basic todo microservice application written in Node.js to be deployed using minukube